Get monthly notifications

 Discovery ads show up in search results when someone searches for a keyword included in the targeting.

 When someone clicks on these ads, you pay for it, even if they only view it shortly.
 There are also in-stream ads which are played before the video someone just clicked on.
-One positive aspect of this type of marketing is that you only pay when your customers have shown real interest, either if they look at the whole ad, watch at least 30 seconds of it, or if the click on a card, banner or on a CTA.
+One positive aspect of this type of marketing is that you only pay when your customers have shown real interest, either if they look at the whole ad, watch at least 30 seconds of it, or if they click on a card, banner or on a CTA.

 The first 15 seconds are the most important

-It is of the highest importance to try to captivate the viewer in the first seconds of the video by figuring out what they are looking for, their motivation and needs.
+It is of the highest importance to try to captivate the viewer in the first seconds of the video by figuring out what they are looking for, their motivation and their needs.
 If you know what they are searching for, include that in the first seconds of your ad.

 Many YouTube viewers are looking for advice and/or need to solve a specific problem, so trying to help them solve this problem will create confidence between your company and the viewer.

 In these first 15 seconds, you also want to express sympathy with the viewers.
 If they’re expressing anger or frustration, let them know that you know what they’re going through.
 After you’ve done this, offer the viewer a great trustworthy solution to them.
-And also, a good rule is to not make longer video ads than 30 seconds.
+Also, a good rule is to not make longer video ads than 30 seconds.

 Figure out what your customers will search for